Weighted Conformal P-values¶

 def detect_feature_shift(X_train, X_test):

-"""Detect distribution shift in individual features."""
+"""Detect feature-distribution shift in individual features."""

 shift_detected = []